How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 Instagram and Facebook: Ideal for storytelling and community engagement.

 Email marketing: One of the best things you can do as a business that is just starting out is to focus on growing your email list.
 Social media can be a fantastic tool, but email will have a much higher success rate when it comes to getting in front of your target audience.
+Taking time to focus on email marketing, even before you officially launch your business, will give you a head start in building a solid marketing foundation because you won’t be relying only on social media to connect with your new audience.

 What types of content resonates with them?